voxel/voxel-registry/README.md

 Property names can be anything, but the following conventions are known:

-* texture:
+* texture: textures for rendering voxels
-* hardness: used by [voxel-mine](https://github.com/deathcap/voxel-mine), required time to mine the block
+* hardness: required time to mine the block, used by [voxel-mine](https://github.com/deathcap/voxel-mine)
-* itemDrop: used by [voxel-harvest](https://github.com/deathcap/voxel-harvest), name of item to drop when block is harvested
+* itemDrop: name of item to drop when block is harvested, used by [voxel-harvest](https://github.com/deathcap/voxel-harvest)

 Items are registered similarly:

     registry.registerItem(name, props);

-* itemTexture:
+* itemTexture: texture for rendering in an [inventory-window](https://github.com/deathcap/inventory-window)
+* maxDamage: maximum damage before a tool breaks, used by [voxel-harvest](https://github.com/deathcap/voxel-harvest), [inventory-window](https://github.com/deathcap/inventory-window)

 Blocks are implicitly considered items.